 - Possess an unencumbered state license to practice in the state in which the clinical experiences will be obtained.

-- Have proof of Hepatitis B vaccination, TB screening, and current American Heart Association CPR certification.
+- Have proof of Hepatitis B vaccination, Flu shot, TB screening, and current American Heart Association CPR certification.

 - To comply with mandates from clinical agencies utilized by the SAU Department of Nursing, students enrolled in all nursing programs are required at the initial semester of enrollment and yearly thereafter to have criminal background checks, driving history record checks, and urine drug screens in order to remain enrolled in any nursing course.
 All screenings are conducted at the expense of the individual student.
 More information and pricing as well as student instructions [pdf] are available.